 - The summary below lists reviews of litigation against Countrywide and its successor, Bank of America Home Loans, since 2005.

 Litigation Against Bank of America Home Loans (Countrywide Financial)

 Lynda Sacks v.
-Countrywide Insurance: In this case from California, the plaintiff sought to collect on disability insurance because she developed a progressive disease that resulted in immobility and an inability to focus.
+Countrywide Insurance: In this California case, the plaintiff sought to collect on disability insurance because she developed a progressive disease that resulted in immobility and an inability to focus.
 Countrywide denied her coverage because it said that her primary occupation was not in jeopardy due to her permanent sedentary status.
 To this, the plaintiff claimed that Countrywide’s interpretation of boilerplate language in her plan violated Employee Retirement Income Security Act of 1974 (ERISA) and that she should be barred from benefits as a result.
-The court agreed and found that a plain reading of her plan should, combined with the nature of her injury, should allow her to collect under the policy.
+The court agreed and found that a plain reading of her plan should, combined with the nature of her injury, allow her to collect under the policy.